Spike-Pentesting/App-witchcraft/README.md

 ## Basic options

-### DISTRO

-Tell to witchcraft what is your distribution that you intend to mantain

-    DISTRO: sabayon #or gentoo

 ### EQUO\_DEPINSTALL (sabayon)

 If enabled, before emerging packages, try to determine if its dependencies are already on entropy servers instead re-emerging them.